matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 tags: interviewing interrogation demonstration software-engineering
 ---

-Interviewing is hard!!!! but it's also fun and rewarding when it's done well.
+Interviewing is hard!!!! but it's also fun and rewarding when it's going well.

-If it feels like things aren't going well, it may motivate your team to revisit their Interview Process.
+And when things aren't going well, your team may feel like revising their Interview Process.

 The coding exercise in particular always gets the most scrutiny.
 It naturally invites the most opinions because it is easy to criticize, especially if the team isn't aligned on what the goals are.